John Grover 1843 transcribed

 "I merely want the expense of the journey, and not one

-single farthing as a compensation,
+single farthing as a compensation, even in case of complete

 success.